Department of Film and Media Studies

 The Department of Film and Media Studies offers a certificate program as well as a comprehensive M.A. program.

-The Masters degree in Film and Media is an academic degree but students are also expected to complete courses in film and video production.
-The degree requires 33 graduate credit hours and all M.A. students in Film and Media Studies must write a thesis as the culmination of their degree.
+The master's degree in Film and Media is an academic degree but students are also expected to complete courses in film and video production.
+All M.A. students in Film and Media Studies must write a thesis as the culmination of their degree.

-The Graduate Certificate in Film and Media studies provides a concentration in core film and media theory and history courses.
+The Graduate Certificate in Film and Media Studies offers students an opportunity to engage in core film and media theory and history courses.
 This certificate is designed for graduate students whose research includes analysis of media text and technologies, and provides training in methodologies and a basic familiarity with critical and theoretical discourse, both historical and contemporary, in which film and media are discussed.

 The Department of Film and Media Studies is not currently admitting new Ph.D. students or accepting applications to the Ph.D. program.